dh4rm4/curriculum/python/core/basic-file-manipulation/i-o-functions.md

 - `casting` function (which would **cast** the input into the needed *data type*)
 - `eval`[3] function (which would interpret `string`s as Python *code* and evaluate it)

+Note: **eval** will interpret the given string as python code.
+To avoid malicious uses, you should only use eval in a trusted environment.
+(See bottom of this page for an example)

 Consider we want to know the user's favorite colors and save them in a list, for this `eval()` function can be used:
 ```python
 colors = eval(input('Favorite colors: '))